 - suicidal thoughts

-The FDA also caution people not to stop taking Singulair without first discussing this with their healthcare provider.
+The FDA also cautions people not to stop taking Singulair without first discussing this with a healthcare professional.

 The chewable tablets contain a component of aspartame called phenylalanine.
 Some people are allergic to this substance and should not use Singulair.

 If you know someone at immediate risk of self-harm, suicide, or hurting another person: